matthewafay/Beginner-Projects/README.md

 # Beginner-Projects
-Random projects I found on the internet and decided to chalange my self to complete
+Random projects I found on the internet and decided to challange my self to complete